 The Doctor of Medicine program lasts four years and includes both traditional coursework and intensive clinical training.
 In years one and two, medical students complete foundation courses while working directly with patients.
 For year three, known as the clerkship year, students work at clinical sites and complete rotations in obstetrics and gynecology, family medicine, pediatrics, surgery and psychiatry.

-Year four prepares students for psychiatric residency, where they work with physician advisors who help ease the transition from medical student to resident.
+Year four prepares students for psychiatric residency, during which they work with physician advisors who help ease the transition from medical student to resident.
 Upon earning an M.D.
 (Doctor of Medicine), individuals must satisfy licensing requirements and complete a residency in psychiatry, which culminates in board certification.
 Coursework in this degree program covers a range of medical studies, including clinical medicine and epidemiology.
 Students are also required to spend considerable time engaged in lab work.
 Other classes might address:

 - Behavioral science